Berea-College-CSC-226/hw03-main/hw03_questions.md

      here, describe how branching is useful:

 ```
-        I ended up needing help with this part so i really don't know what it means by this.
+        I ended up needing help with this part so I really don't know what it means by this.

 ```